 The present Procedure has been developed for timely works handover by the Parties and for signing the documents envisaged by this Appendix.

-1. Upon expiration of each reporting month, the Contractor shall draw up the Timesheet for the Contractor’s specialists within the reporting month (time-sheet form is provided in Appendix No.7.1 – for the Contractor’s permanent specialists at BNPP Site /in Tehran and in Appendix 7.2 – for another cases of the Contractor’s specialists detaching) together with Certificate of Handover and Acceptance of works (Appendix 15.1)and officially submit it to the Principal at BNPP Site for assessment and approval no later than on the fifth day of the month following the reporting one.
+1. Upon expiration of each reporting month, the Contractor shall draw up the Timesheet for the Contractor’s specialists within the reporting month (time-sheet form is provided in Appendix No.7.1 – for the Contractor’s permanent specialists at BNPP Site /in Tehran and in Appendix 7.2 – for another cases of the Contractor’s specialists detaching) and officially submit it to the Principal at BNPP Site for assessment and approval no later than on the fifth day of the month following the reporting one.

-2. The representatives of the Principal at BNPP Site shall review and approve the Timesheet for the Contractor's specialists at BNPP within the reporting month together with Certificate of Handover and Acceptance of worksnot later than three working days from the date of its receipt.
+2. The representatives of the Principal at BNPP Site shall review and approve the Timesheet for the Contractor's specialists at BNPP within the reporting month not later than three working days from the date of its receipt.

-3. Not later than in two days from the date of the Timesheet for the Contractor’s specialist at BNPP approval by the Principaltogether with the Certificate of Handover and Acceptance of works, the Contractor shall submit to the Principal the report on rendered services (performed works) for the reporting month as per the form envisaged by Appendix No. 8 to the Contract.
+3. Not later than in two days from the date of the Timesheet for the Contractor’s specialist at BNPP approval by the Principal, the Contractor shall submit to the Principal the report on rendered services (performed works) for the reporting month as per the form envisaged by Appendix No. 8 to the Contract.

 4. The Principal has the right to submit to the Contractor comments to the report once within four working days.
 The Contractor shall eliminate the comments within four calendar days or provide clarifications and submit the final version of the report to the Principal.